 L.A.
 Mariachis Woke Up Latino Voters With Serenades at 7:30am

-The group urged voters to vote for those who can’t.
+The mariachis serenaded Sun Valley voters to wake up and vote for those who can't.